-In Sanskrit it’s called “Bhujangasana” which means serpent or snake, thus in English, it’s called the cobra pose or upward facing dog.
-Bhujangasana stretch muscles in shoulders, chest, and abdominal. it increases your body flexibility, reliefs stress, and mood.
+In Sanskrit, it’s called “Bhujangasana” which means serpent or snake, thus in English, it’s called the cobra pose or upward-facing dog.
+Bhujangasana stretches muscles in the shoulders, chest, and abdomen. it increases your body’s flexibility and mood, and relieves stress.

 - Start with a low plank.

 - Make sure the top of your feet touches the floor.

 - Push your chest up, straighten your arms, and pull your shoulders back.

 - Your head should be tilted toward the ceiling.

 The tree pose is the most famous yoga pose for yogis.
 Apparently, it is easy to do, but then you will find out that it is a little challenging to keep your balance while doing this pose.
 You can do tree pose alone, or also with your partner or friend.